The Flute |

 |

 The flute is one of the oldest instruments within the woodwind family.
-It differs to most other wind instruments because it requires no reed; it is played by air travelling (blown) across a tone hole of the mouthpiece.
+It differs from most other wind instruments because it requires no reed; You play it by air travelling (blown) across a tone hole of the mouthpiece.

-Flutes, though generally silver plated, are made from either nickel silver or sterling silver, with different combinations of the two giving a different sound.
+Though generally silver-plated, flutes are made from either nickel silver or sterling silver, with different combinations of the two giving a different sound.